SethDamiani/PyEdsby-CLI/README.md

 # PyEdsby-CLI
-A basic CLI for the PyEdsby library/
+A basic CLI for the PyEdsby library.